pleabargain/remark-html-test/README.md

 The presentations include custom CSS for:
 - Content organization and layout
-- Visual hierarchy
+- Visual hierarchy with distinct section types:
+  - Question blocks with blue accent
+  - Example blocks with red accent
+  - Warning sections with attention markers
-- Interactive elements
+- Interactive elements and hover states
-- Responsive design
+- Responsive design for all screen sizes
-- Highlighted sections
+- External link formatting

 ## Viewing the Presentations